Q&A with artist Earnest D. Thomas

 What is your dream project?

-I have always wanted to create large sculpture incorporating metal.
+I have always wanted to create large sculptures incorporating metal.

 In your daily life, what do you find inspiring?